 If you require a capsule endoscopy, you’ll be asked not to eat anything and to drink only clear liquids the day before.
 You will be instructed to stop any oral intake the morning of the procedure.
 This helps make sure your digestive system is clear.
 You might be asked not to take certain medications before the test and to avoid intense activity afterward.

-If you’re having capsule endoscopy to check your small intestine, you’ll swallow the capsule and go home, wearing the transmitter around your waist.
+If you’re having capsule endoscopy to check your small intestine, you’ll swallow the capsule and go home, wearing the belt and recorder around your waist.
 Usually, you’ll return the next day to return the belt and recorder.
-Your doctor connects the transmitter to a computer and looks at video images of your digestive system to check for problems.
+Your doctor connects the recorder to a computer and looks at video images of your digestive system to check for problems.